bigioft/Algorithms_Stanford_Coursera/README.md

 # Algorithms_Stanford_Coursera
-Programming assignments of the courser algorithms class implemented in Python
+Programming assignments of the coursera algorithms class implemented in Python